software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 4. Back in the create web service page, choose your project repository in the "Connect a repository" section by clicking the "Connect" button next to the repository's name
 5. Come up with a name for the web service that isn't already in use.
 The name will be visible in the application's URL so try to come up with a sensible name
 6. Choose "Docker" as the runtime in the dropdown menu
+7. _If your Maven project is inside a sub folder in the repository_, set the "Root Directory" as the name of that folder
-7. Click the "Advanced" button at the bottom of the page.
+8. Click the "Advanced" button at the bottom of the page.
 In the advanced options section, click the "Add environment variable" button to add three environment variables (key, value):

    - `POSTGRES_URL`: the _internal URL in correct format_ of the PostgreSQL instance.
 The URL format is `jdbc:postgresql://<url>`.
 Basically, you can take everything _after_ the "@" symbol in the internal URL you copied previously and the environment variable value is `jdbc:postgresql://<everything-after-the-@-symbol>`
    - `POSTGRES_USERNAME`: the _username_ of the PostgreSQL instance